Quark and gluon GPDs at finite skewness from strings in holographic QCD: evolved and compared to experiment: Electroproduction of longitudinal meson with evolved singlet quark and gluon GPDs: a comparison to experiment

 ~ We now apply the preceding results to the electroproduction of vector mesons as illustrated in Fig.~\ref{fig_HVM2}.
 In this section, we will focus mostly on the electroproduction of longitudinal neutral $\rho^0$, and the comparison to the available detailed data for this process.
-The extension to the charged $\rho^+$ production, and the $\phi$ mesons, with comparison to data will also be discussed.
+The extension to the charged $\rho^+$ production, and the $\phi$ mesons, with comparison to data will be discussed in the next sections.
 Clearly, most of our analysis applies to heavier meson production such as $J/\Psi$ and $\Upsilon$ with minor kinematical changes.